FLYBIRD vs Marcy Olympic Bench: Which Is Better? (2026)

 Buy the FLYBIRD If...

-- You already own a power rack or squat stands
+- You already own or plan to buy a power rack or squat stands

-- You need to fold and store the bench between sessions
+- You train in a shared space and need to store equipment between sessions

 Buy the Marcy If...

-- You do not have a rack and want an all-in-one bench press station
+- You do not own a rack and do not want to buy one

-- You want built-in plate storage to keep your gym organized
+- You prefer integrated plate storage to keep your gym organized

 The Bottom Line